 In the U.S., eBook sales revenue has risen steadily year after year – from about $274 million dollars in 2008 to a projected 8.5+ BILLION by 2017.
 Much of their popularity steps from the widespread use of tablets and mobile phones, making e-books a compact way to enjoy books on nearly any subject.

 Notice I didn’t say the value you assign to it.
 If you’re going to repurpose your existing content into an ebook, it needs to be the best possible quality and contain the best possible information to create value in the customers’ minds.
+This doesn’t mean just creating duplicate content in a new format, but adapting your content creations to fit.

 That means taking the time to brainstorm, layout and format your ebook as if it were an actual book being prepared for print.
 Use a tool like Scrivener to layout the various chapters and what information they’ll contain.
 Copyblogger has a 30-day roadmap to writing an e-book from scratch.